-Sparta Township is located within subwatersheds depicted in Figure 3.
-The septic system density is computed by using the drought recharge rate in the Trela-Douglas equation, as previously explained.
-The estimated drought recharge rates and resulting Protection Zone and Conservation Zone septic system densities are shown in the following table:
+The Township of Montville is located within subwatersheds depicted in Figure 3.
+The estimated drought recharge rates and resulting Protection Zone and Conservation Zone septic system densities are shown in the following table.
+The septic system density is computed by using the drought recharge rate in the Trela-Douglas equation, as previously explained: